dojo/dojo.io/site/source/tutorials/001_static_content/index.md

 {% instruction 'Replace the `<div>` tag with an `<h1>` tag, and replace "Hello, Dojo World!" with "Biz-E-Bodies"' %}

-{% instruction 'When you are finished, click on show solution to see the results.' %}

-{% solution showsolution1 %}
 ```typescript
 export default class HelloWorld extends WidgetBase {
 	protected render() {